-C. Division of Corporation Finance
+Division of Corporation Finance

-1. Rescind New Schedule 13G Beneficial Ownership Reporting; Modify to Eliminate Duplicative Filing by Allowing Filers to Rely on Form 13F
+I. Rescind 2023 SEC Schedule 13G Beneficial Ownership Reporting Amendments; Modify to Eliminate Duplicative Filing by Allowing Filers to Rely on Form 13F

 Requiring investment managers to take on the burden of filing Schedule 13Gs on a quarterly basis has immensely increased compliance burdens on Schedule 13G filers.
+There is a better, more efficient way to require reporting of beneficial ownership.

 Consistent with the Presidential Executive Orders, we urge the Commission to consider rescinding this requirement.
 This increased burden on investment managers comes with little benefit to the market.
-Investment managers' trading activity is already subject to significant scrutiny by the Commission and the public through the filing of Forms 13F.
+Investment managers' trading activity is already subject to significant scrutiny by the SEC and the public through the filing of Form 13F.
 Form 13F includes information about the issuers and securities in which investment managers are invested, the number of shares owned, and their fair market value.

-Moreover, almost all investment managers currently filing Schedule 13Gs have expressly disclaimed any intent to change or influence the control of the issuer, rendering information about their holdings less urgent and crucial from the market's perspective than those of a Section 13D filer.18 Given these facts, the additional information included in Schedule 13G is not sufficiently important to the market to warrant requiring quarterly, security-by-security Schedule 13G filings.
+Moreover, almost all investment managers currently filing Schedule 13Gs have expressly disclaimed any intent to change or influence the control of the issuer, rendering information about their holdings less urgent and crucial from the market's perspective than those of a Section 13D filer.
+Filer.
+Given these facts, the information included in Schedule 13G is not sufficiently important to the market to warrant requiring quarterly, security-by-security Schedule 13G filings.
 The previous system of annual filing provided specific information regarding beneficial ownership close in time to the issuer's preparation of its proxy statement or annual report on Form 10-K or 20-F, which would then summarize the beneficial ownership of all more-than-5% owners.
 The previous system still required interim disclosure for material changes, such as when persons acquired more than 10% beneficial ownership or had subsequent 5% acquisitions or dispositions.
 We continue to believe that the previous annual Schedule 13G reporting, especially when combined with Form 13F obligations, provided the market with sufficient information without overburdening managers.